Follow these three best practices to ensure a successful SD-WAN implementation and maximize long-term success.

 For more questions to ask before deploying SD-WAN on your own, check out this article.

-By working with a managed SD-WAN service provider, IT departments can circumvent many of the challenges they encounter during an SD-WAN implementation.
+By working with a managed SD-WAN service provider, IT departments can circumvent many of the challenges that are common during an SD-WAN implementation.
 A third-party service provider with a proven track record of successful deployments can bolster the IT team by facilitating access configuration, bandwidth prioritization and endpoint installations to help ensure your project stays on track and on budget.

-Buys SD-WAN service from a service provider that deploys and manages the SD-WAN solution and related network services, end-to-end.
+Buy SD-WAN service from a provider that deploys and manages the SD-WAN solution and related network services, end-to-end.

 Buy SD-WAN service from a service provider that deploys the SD-WAN solution and related network services, and co-manages the solution along with your internal IT team.

-Procure SD-WAN hardware (and software) directly from the vendor and have the internal network/IT team deploy and manage.
+Procure SD-WAN hardware (and software) directly from the vendor and have your internal network/IT team deploy and manage it.

 Experience with SD-WAN implementations: Does the provider have a volume of successful deployments that span geography, size and vertical?